-Installing one Smartpack2 Basic Industrial controller for each output voltage section (secondary controllers) enables to measure system parameters with different voltage references (e.g. 220VDC, 48VDC and 24VDC) in a floating or earthed system.
+Installing one Smartpack2 Basic Industrial controller for each output voltage section (secondary controllers) and connecting suitable power modules on their CAN2 busses, enables to measure system parameters with different voltage references (e.g. 220VDC, 48VDC and 24VDC) in a floating or earthed system.